 Sovereign James wakes up one morning to discover that he’s gone blind.
 Sovereign’s doctors can’t find anything wrong with him, nor does he remember any physical or psychological trauma.
 Unless his sight returns, Sovereign has reached the end of his 25-year career in human resources.
 A couple of weeks later he is violently mugged on the street.
 His sight briefly, miraculously returns during the attack: for a few seconds, he can see as well as hear a young female bystander’s cries of distress.
 Now he must grapple with two questions: What caused him to lose his vision—and, perhaps more troubling, why does violence restore it?
 As Sovereign searches for the woman he glimpsed, he will come to question everything he valued about his former life.

-Walter Mosley is the author of more than fifty books, most notably thirteen Easy Rawlins mysteries, the first of which, Devil in a Blue Dress, was made into an acclaimed film starring Denzel Washington.
-Always Outnumbered, adapted from his first Socrates Fortlow… More about Walter Mosley
+Walter Mosley is the author of more than 50 books, most notably 13 Easy Rawlins mysteries, the first of which, Devil in a Blue Dress, was made into an acclaimed film starring Denzel Washington.
+Always Outnumbered, adapted from his first Socrates Fortlow novel,… More about Walter Mosley

 Ebook | $9.99